 In some people a high cholesterol level is due to another condition.
 For example, an underactive thyroid gland, obesity, drinking a lot of alcohol and some rare kidney and liver disorders can raise the cholesterol level.
 Hyperlipidaemia means too much lipid (particularly cholesterol) in your bloodstream.
-Read more about hyperlipidaemia.
+See the separate leaflet called Hyperlipidaemia.

 In some people a very high level of cholesterol runs in the family, due to a genetic problem with the way cholesterol is made by the cells in the body.
 One example is called familial hypercholesterolaemia.
-Read more about familial hypercholesterolaemia.
+See the separate leaflet called Familial Hypercholesterolaemia.

 What causes high cholesterol?